adrata/strategy/src/platform/pipelines/pipelines/core/STREAMLINED_BUYER_GROUP_GUIDE.md

 ### **Performance**
 - Index on `buyerGroupRole` for fast queries
-- Use `buyerGroupConfidence` for sorting
+- Use `influenceScore` for sorting
 - Filter by workspace for tenant isolation

 ### **Integration**